joule-labs/webln/README.md

   /* Prompts the user with a BOLT-11 payment request */ sendPayment(paymentRequest: string): Promise<SendPaymentResponse>;

+  /* Sends a keysend payment to a node without needing an invoice */ keysend(pubkey: string, amount: number | string): Promise<SendPaymentResponse>;

   /* Prompts the user to provide the page with an invoice */ makeInvoice(amount: string | number | RequestInvoiceArgs): Promise<RequestInvoiceResponse>;